What a commercial Energy Performance Certificate (EPC) for business?

 Do you need to display a commercial EPC?

-If your business premises meets all of the three conditions below, then you’ll need to display your EPC by fixing it to the wall in a prominent area:
+If your business premises meet all three conditions below, then you’ll need to display your EPC by fixing it to the wall in a prominent area:

 - The total useful floor area is more than 500 square metres